-The Council may, on a proposal from the Commission and after consulting the Assembly, adopt, by a qualified majority, rules designed to prohibit such discrimination.
+The Council may, on a proposal from the Commission and in co-operation with the European Parliament, adopt by a qualified majority, rules designed to prohibit such discrimination.2

 1. The common market shall be progressively established during a transitional period of twelve years.